-Once you've made your form Live, click the View My Site button in the upper right on the web page.
+Once you've made your project Live, click the View My Site button in the upper right on the web page.
 This will bring you to your organization's submission portal page, where submitters will select forms to complete.
 From this list, click Submit or Apply next to the form you want to test and you will be brought into the form you want to test.
-Note: when a submitter clicks on a form for the first time, they will be prompted to sign into their account or create an account and enter information such as their address, email, and phone number.
+Note: When a submitter clicks on a form for the first time, they will be prompted to sign into their account or create an account and enter information such as their address, email, and phone number.
 You will not see this step when making a test submission because you are already signed in to your Submittable account.

 Complete your test submission.

 • If you are requesting file uploads in your form, you will want to have a couple of files you can upload to the application.
 Keep in mind that other administrator-level team members will be able to view your test submission.

 • Make it obvious to you that this is a TEST submission.
 For example, use TEST as the submission title.